Rhodes, New South Wales: History

 Rhodes was named after the home of an early resident, Thomas Walker (1791–1861), which was built on the north-eastern side of the peninsula.
 Walker named his property Rhodes after his grandmother's home, Rhodes Hall, in Leeds, England.
 The house was demolished in 1919, when the land was purchased by the John Darling Flour Mills, later owned by Allied Feeds Limited.

 Industry invaded the once picturesque and heavily forested isthmus in 1911 when Messrs.
 G & C. Hoskins established a large foundry specialising in the manufacture of cast iron pipes for gas and city water reticulation purposes.
 In 1930 their operations moved to Port Kembla, and in 1935 the site was taken over by CSR.
 During the period from about 1930 to the mid-1980s, the western part of the suburb between Homebush Bay and the railway line was taken up by chemical manufacturing.

 The main manufacturers were Berger Paints, CSR Chemicals, Union Carbide, and Allied Feeds.

 The former Tulloch Limited Phoenix Iron Works were located between the railway line and Concord Road, south of Mary Street.
 They gave their name to Tulloch Avenue and Phoenix Avenue.
-This is now the site of the Hewlett Packard offices in Sydney.
+This is now the site of the Hewlett-Packard offices in Sydney.
 Tullochs manufactured rolling stock for the New South Wales Government Railways.

+On 29 November 1986 an explosion at ICI's Rhodes plant sent a ball of fire and chemicals over an area 100 by 50 metres.
+Five men were burned to death and 21 others were injured.

 In October 2010, the City of Canada Bay approved a plan which would allow up to 5 buildings of 25 storeys in this Western section.
 The expected population in this western section is over 11,000, making it one of the most densely populated areas of Sydney outside the CBD.
-There are no facilities for organised active recreation or school education within this area.
+There are no facilities for school education within this area.

+On 3 November 2020, the tallest tower in Rhodes, Peake Tower reached its highest point with a traditional tree topping ceremony.
+The suburb's local residential building was part of a $2 billion dollar development project by the Billbergia Group.

+On 20 October 2025, the $80 million dollar Rhodes Recreation Centre opened to the public.
+The three-level podium sits below two Billbergia residential tower blocks.
+The centre has indoor courts, a gym, community space, early childhood education centre, and a cafe.
+The most popular feature in the initial public consultation was a swimming pool, but that was cut by the council due to “'financial challenges' posed by the centre’s 'configuration'”..